Dazzling Venues to Get Married In Udaipur

 Zenana Mahal or the Queen’s Palace is one of the integral parts of the Udaipur City Palace.
 It was built in the early 1600s and has witnessed innumerable royal weddings.
 The place makes a spectacular wedding venue and can accommodate up to 500 guests.

 The main courtyard of the Zenana Mahal, known as the Laxmi Chowk is a great place to host any function of a palatial wedding in Udaipur.
 Embellishing the courtyard is the Chowmukha pavilion; having a brilliant chandelier that adds to the glitz of the place.

 The flamboyant Mor Chowk, where the Maharanas of Mewar held exclusive dinners, is often referred to as the most amazing courtyard of the City Palace Udaipur.
-In present times, Mor Chowk makes a superb venue for an warm and intimate wedding ceremony of 20-50 people.
+In present times, Mor Chowk makes a superb venue for a warm and intimate wedding ceremony of 20-50 people.
 Guests can be accommodated in traditional Indian style, or be served on tables as desired by the families.

-- Shiv niwas palace
+Shiv Niwas palace

 Shiv Niwas holds some significance when it comes to hosting palatial weddings.
-With a majestic courtyard and large open area the hotel facilitates smooth flow of functions.
+With a majestic courtyard and large open area, the hotel facilitates smooth flow of functions.
 So during the course of your nuptials space is never going to be a constraint.

 Rooms: 19 Palace Rooms, 08 Terrace Suites, 06 Royal Suites, 03 Imperial Suites

 Average Food Rate: 3500 + Taxes Onwards